litmuschaos/v1-litmus-docs/docs/kafka-broker-pod-failure.md

 ## Integrations

-- Pod failures can be effected using one of these chaos libraries: `litmus`, `powerfulseal`
 - The desired chaos library can be selected by setting one of the above options as value for the environment variable `LIB`

 ## Steps to Execute the Chaos Experiment